jundalisay/spblist/content/en/research/einstein/relativity/section-20.md

 ![WTF](/graphics/wtf.png)

-> *Superphysics note: WTF!!!
+{{< n n="WTF!!!
 Gravity is not equivalent to the Second or Third Law of Newton!
-When our car moves forward and we are pushed back by inertia, we never say that there was gravity behind the car!
+When our car moves forward and we are pushed back by inertia, we never say that there was gravity behind the car! " >}}